Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Introduction

 In addition to these methodological contributions, in theory we further derive the finite-time regret bounds of our proposed algorithms and show the improvement over existing methods.
 Low-rank tensor structure has imposed fundamental challenges, as the proof strategies for existing bandit algorithms are not directly applicable to our tensor bandits problem.
 So the regret analysis of tensor bandits demands new technical tools.
 In theory, we show that two existing competitors: (1) \texttt{vectorized UCB} which vectorizes the reward tensor into a vector and then applies UCB \citep{auer2002}; and (2) \texttt{matricized ESTR} which unfolds the reward tensor into a matrix and then applies matrix bandit ESTR \citep{jun2019bilinear}, both lead to sub-optimal regret bounds.
-Table \ref{table:com} illustrates the comparison of our regret bounds and the regret bounds of these two competitors.
-Importantly, we prove that \texttt{tensor epoch-greedy} has better dependency on tensor dimensions and worse dependency on time horizon compared with the other methods.
+Table \ref{table:com} illustrates the comparison of our regret bounds and the regret bounds of these two competitors. \change{Importantly, we prove that \texttt{tensor epoch-greedy} has better dependency on tensor dimensions and worse dependency on time horizon compared with the other methods.
 Therefore, it has superiority over other methods in two scenarios: (1) when the time horizon is short, e.g., the market campaign has a small time budget; or (2) when the dimensions are high.
-In contrast, \texttt{tensor elimination} is always better than the two existing competitors due to its sharper dependency on the dimensions, and also has advantages over \texttt{tensor epoch-greedy} when time horizon is long since it has better dependency on time horizon.
+In contrast, the regret bound of \texttt{tensor elimination} is always better than the two existing competitors due to its sharper dependency on the dimensions, and also has advantages over \texttt{tensor epoch-greedy} when time horizon is long since it has better dependency on time horizon.
+These theoretical guarantees and insights are important as they help us better understand the algorithms and when one might be preferred over the other.}